Sustainable Investments: What do Investors Look for in a Business?

 In a recent survey by Bank of America Merrill Lynch, U.S. executives underestimated the percentage of their company’s shares held by firms employing sustainable investing strategies.
 The average estimate was 5%; the actual percentage is closer to 25%.

 A reason for this may lie in the fact that the link between sustainability and value creation is still difficult to quantify because of a lack of standardization.
 However, statistics from BCG reveal that while 75% of investors see sustainability performance as relevant to their investment decisions, only 60% of business executives think investors care about sustainability.
-Because of this, many companies are missing out on a golden opportunity: to communicate the value proposition of their sustainability strategy to key stakeholders.
+Because of this, many companies are missing out on a golden opportunity: to communicate the value proposition of their sustainability strategy to key stakeholders who may be looking for a sustainable investment.
 The more effectively businesses develop a sustainability strategy that is tightly woven into a business’ core impact – and talk about it – the more they will benefit from long-term value creation, which sparks investors’ interest.
-Additionally, businesses that look into which areas rating firms evaluate companies on is a strategic move – ranking highly in these particular practices will gain investor traction.
+Additionally, businesses that look into which areas rating firms evaluate companies on when considering a sustainable investment is a strategic move – ranking highly in these particular practices will gain investor traction.

 Lastly, financial performance of ESG factors is most effectively communicated to investors by C-level executives and board members.
 Though sustainability managers need to be part of discussions, investors desire conversation with top-level executives since they are responsible for the financial returns and core business strategy of the company as a whole.
-If C-level executives are talking about it, investors are more convinced of the business’ commitment to ESG factors and financial performance
+If C-level executives are talking about it, investors are more convinced of the business’ commitment to ESG factors and financial performance, making it an attractive sustainable investment.

 Related blog posts you might like: